nichwan87/areYouTimely/README.md

 Current tasks will be in a larger text box than the others.

+Any tasks that are due in the next hour will be coloured red and a green dashed border will surround them.

+Any overflow can be seen with the internal scroll functions or by expanding the boxes.

 Users may split their tasks between the segmented hour blocks (i.e. 7:00AM and 7.30AM).
 When the start of the hour is met (i.e. it is currently 7:00AM), the two 30 minute blocks will be highlighted in blue.

 ## Support